AljoschaMeyer/vorpal-log/README.md

 The following options passed by `vorpal.use(vorpalLogger, options)` are used:

+- `printDate`: If this is true, the default formatters begin each message with the current date.
 - `preformat`: a function which is passed the message and which returns a string which should be logged instead by the default formatters.
 Could for example be used to render [marked](https://github.com/mikaelbr/marked-terminal).

 #### Commands